colonyengine/colony/devref/DEVREF-lexicon.md

 - **appdev**: The person(s) using the engine to develop an *app*.

+- **asset**: Any piece of data required to make the app.
+Assets are often things like texture-map images, audio files, model meshes, mesh animation data, level layout data, sql databases of more data, etc.

+- **asset form**: An s-expr which describes in symbolic terms where to find an asset wrt an *asset pool*. *Asset forms* are *resolved* into *physical* locations for where to find those assets.

+- **asset pool**: A place on disk to find certain *assets*.
+Described by the *asset DSL*.

 - **attribute-bag**: A CLOS type which holds key/value pairs of keys suitable to compare with EQUAL and *attribute-value* structures.
 This is usually used as a base class for other types.
 Used often in DSL syntax.